Aigerim-Zh/Yelp-Project/README.md

 [Here](Stages.md) you can read a detailed description of every classification model and method we tested, and their comparisons.

-All the code for classification models is saved [here](https://github.com/Aigerim-Zh/Yelp-Project/tree/Aigerim/Machine_Learning_Models).
+All the code for classification models is saved [here](https://github.com/Aigerim-Zh/Yelp-Project/tree/Aigerim/Machine_Learning_Models). **--> Aigerim please make copy of this to main**

 We compared each model based on its overall accuracy score and an F-1 score for each class, a harmonic mean of precision, and recall rates.
 The F-1 score metric was used since neither precision nor recall has higher importance, given the topic question.